athanclark/security-plus-notes/Summary/7-basic-cryptography.md

 Basic Cryptography
 ======================

-> Security through obscurity
+> Security through obscurity is a _fallacy_!

 - _substitution cipher_ ~ Cesarean cipher
 - _XOR cipher_ - XOR with some repeated "combinator"
 - _diffusion_ - small change in plaintext → large change in ciphertext
-- _confusion_ - key doesn't relate in simple way to ciphertext
+- _confusion_ - key/cleartext doesn't relate in simple way to ciphertext
 - _non-repudiation_ - proves that a user performed an action
+- _plaintext_ - data that is to be encrypted
+- _cleartext_ - data that has not yet been encrypted

 > Resource vs. Security Constraint